Xernona Clayton

 Xernona Clayton Brady (née Brewster, born August 30, 1930) is an American civil rights leader and broadcasting executive.
 During the Civil Rights Movement, she worked for the National Urban League and Southern Christian Leadership Conference, where she became involved in the work of Dr. Martin Luther King Jr. Later, Clayton went into television, where she became the first African American from the southern United States to host a daily prime time talk show.
 She became corporate vice president for Turner Broadcasting.

 Clayton created the Trumpet Foundation.
-She was instrumental in the development of the International Civil Rights Walk of Fame that was developed by the foundation to honor the achievements of African Americans and civil rights advocates.
+She was instrumental in the development of the International Civil Rights Walk of Fame that is run in partnership with the Trumpet Awards Foundation to honor the achievements of African Americans and civil rights advocates.
 She convinced a Grand Dragon of the Ku Klux Klan to denounce the Klan.
 Clayton has been honored by the National Association for the Advancement of Colored People and the city of Atlanta for her work.

 Early life

 Xernona and her twin sister Xenobia were born in Muskogee, Oklahoma, the daughters of Reverend James and Elliott (Lillie) Brewster.
 Her parents were administrators of Indian affairs in Muskogee, Oklahoma.
 In 1952, Clayton earned her undergraduate degree with honors from Tennessee State Agricultural and Industrial College in Nashville, Tennessee.
 She majored in music and minored in education.
 At Tennessee State, Clayton became a member of the Alpha Kappa Alpha sorority.
-She is a Baptist.
-She pursued graduate studies at the University of Chicago.